 Culver City Community Conversation

-The City of Culver City has been selected by the University of Arizona’s National Institute for Civil Discourse (NICD) as one of five “deep dive” cities nationally to participate in its “Revive Civility Cities” program.
+The City of Culver City was selected by the University of Arizona’s National Institute for Civil Discourse (NICD) as one of five “deep dive” cities nationally to participate in its “Revive Civility Cities” program.
 Revive Civility Cities is a nonpartisan program where the NICD works with and encourages communities to restore values of civility and respect for each other.
-NICD will work with Culver City during the remainder of 2018 to help bring the City civil discourse strategies around the issue of growth and development in the Fox Hills neighborhood.
+NICD worked with Culver City during 2018 and 2019 to help bring the City civil discourse strategies around the issue of growth and development in the Fox Hills neighborhood.

 NICD selects deep dive cities for its Revive Civility Cities program based on the city’s commitment to civil discourse, the nature and interest of the problem identified, the availability of resources (both from NICD and the city), and the likelihood that the project would be a useful case study for other cities.
 Culver City joins an elite group of participating cities located throughout the country, including Maine, Washington, Ohio, and Iowa.
 NICD Director Hala Harik Hayes will lead the effort in Culver City.
 Hayes has managed more than fifty civic engagement projects around the country, including a large-scale public engagement in New Orleans following Hurricane Katrina in 2005.

-The Culver City Advisory Board will provide input and advice to city staff and organizers on several aspects of the Community Conversation, such as messaging, outreach, discussion content, and follow up activities.
-Members include Renee Bayley, Colin Diaz, Michael Cho, Fred Puza, Judi Sherman, Will Rickards, Summer McBride, Nelson Algaze, Dave Saeta, Alisa King, Majit Asrani, Albert Vera, Deborah Wallace, and Diana Hernandez.
+The Culver City Advisory Board provided input and advice to city staff and organizers on several aspects of the Community Conversation, such as messaging, outreach, discussion content, and follow up activities.
+Members included Renee Bayley, Colin Diaz, Michael Cho, Fred Puza, Judi Sherman, Will Rickards, Summer McBride, Nelson Algaze, Dave Saeta, Alisa King, Majit Asrani, Albert Vera, Deborah Wallace, and Diana Hernandez.

 About the National Institute for Civil Discourse